artiphishle/ch-grossmeister/README.md

-# ch-legallaw
+# GrossMeister

-Website of Legal Law LLC
+Website of GrossMeister.ch

 # Changelog

 ## 2024/02/14

 - Initiation of the project
-- Deployment of logo at [Legal Law](https://legallaw.pro)
+- Deployment of logo at [GrossMeister.ch](https://grossmeister.ch)